sidbhat/sf-gamified/CHROME-STORE-SUBMISSION-CONTENT.md

 5. Click "Start Quest" and follow the on-screen guidance
 6. Complete steps and earn your first points!

-🎉 WHAT USERS SAY

-"The step-by-step guidance is perfect for visual learners.
-I finally understand how to use Joule properly." - Employee

 📈 ROADMAP

 Future features in development: